Code-Institute-Submissions/dhamma1991-milestone-project-3/README.md

 No issues were detected on any of the tested browsers in terms of either layout or functionality.

 In addition to modern browser testing, the app was tested on IE version 11.0.9600.19130.
-On this browser, none of the charts were rendered.
-After some searching, I found that DC.js is tested in IE but that [mine wasn’t the only issue] https://stackoverflow.com/questions/50047687/dc-js-im-facing-issues-rendering-the-dc-js-dashboards-in-ie-11) and that issues relating to DC.js working with IE [have been documented](https://github.com/dc-js/dc.js/issues/1334).
+On IE, there were a few issues that led me to take the decision to not support it.
+The main issue was that the user would get an error when they changed the decade filter, which appears to be related to the JavaScript.
+There were also some layout issues, with the brand logo covering the brand text.

 Due to IE being a legacy browser, and with Windows 10 (and Edge) becoming more and more common, I adopted to not support IE in any of its incarnations.
-To this effect, a user trying to view the app on IE will see a page similar to the no-js functionality, asking them to upgrade their browser.
+To this effect, a user trying to view the app on IE will see a page asking them to upgrade their browser.
+This functionality is accomplished with the ms-ie.js script and some styles that are applied as a result of the JavaScript.
 ### 7.5.
 Known Issues
 There are several issues with the app that were not tackled in the current release, mainly because of the time it would have taken to implement fixes.
 #### User loses form data when adding genre